 These characteristics determine how systems are interrelated and shape domains.
 As we discuss below, domains are fields of action that bring together stakeholders to "intervene through policy and programmes and practices to change outcomes in cities".
 They emerge through the identification of needs and demands from multilateral development institutions, domestic elites, politicians, civil-society organisations and urban residents, and from their practices.
 Domains draw together multiple systems into epistemic fields.
 These fields incorporate system-based experts into epistemic communities.
-For example, housing is a domain that incorporates a number of systems, such as water, electricity and transportation, in addition to being drawn into the domain of housing, all of these systems are drawn into other domains as well.
+For example, housing is a domain that incorporates a number of systems, such as water, electricity and transportation, in addition to social systems, such as planning, participation and grassroots organisation.
+In addition to being drawn into the domain of housing, all of these systems are drawn into other domains as well.
 For example, housing and industry are separate domains, and they each incorporate - and at times compete for - systems like water and electricity.
 Analysis that shows how these systems are incorporated into multiple domains can inform interventions and help stakeholders anticipate, assess and monitor their impacts.